ruby2js/ruby2js/README.md

 used, otherwise Ruby method calls become JavaScript property accesses.
 By default, methods, lambdas, and procs return `undefined`.

-Ruby attribute accessors, as well as getter and setter method definitions, are mapped to [Object.defineProperty](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/defineProperty?redirectlocale=en-US&redirectslug=JavaScript%2FReference%2FGlobal_Objects%2FObject%2FdefineProperty), so avoid these if you wish to target users running IE8 or lower.
-Instance methods defined with no arguments are presumed to be defining a property accessor; if you want a method with no arguments append a `!` to the method name.
+Ruby attribute accessors, methods defined with no parameters and no parenthesis, as well as setter method definitions, are mapped to [Object.defineProperty](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/defineProperty?redirectlocale=en-US&redirectslug=JavaScript%2FReference%2FGlobal_Objects%2FObject%2FdefineProperty), so avoid these if you wish to target users running IE8 or lower.

 Filters may be provided to add Ruby-specific or framework specific behavior.
 Filters are essentially macro facilities that operate on